Pate1337/FrisbeeGolfFoorumi/documentation/userstories.md

 As an admin, I can delete any user account.

+As a user, I can search for everything in the site by typing text in the search field.

 ### Will be implemented in the future

 As a user, I can create groups, so that I can invite friends and add topics to that group only.